PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 ## 1. Introduction

-How do Transformers - the models that underpin modern LLMs - actually work under the hood?
+How do [Transformers](https://arxiv.org/abs/1706.03762) - the models that underpin modern LLMs actually work under the hood?
 And how can we make them faster?
 These are central questions in modern AI research, particularly in the subfields of mechanistic interpretability, attention variant design, and sparsity.
 The goal of this article is to bridge the gulf between introductory material and the rapidly evolving frontier of these fields, and deepen readers' intuition on Transformer internals and attention variants.

-In particular, our (perhaps ambitious) thesis is: despite the diversity of ideas in this space, <span class="idea">a handful of mental models and metaphors is sufficient to understand the research frontier</span>.
+In particular, our (perhaps ambitious) thesis is: despite the diversity of ideas in this space,
+<span class="idea">a handful of mental models and metaphors is sufficient to understand the
+research frontier</span>.

 ![Lead Image](../img/post0/lead-image.svg)